Around 200 fans wait at the Ziggo Dome after Harry Styles’ concert

 A 42-year-old woman says, “We have to go to Brooklyn and there’s no train.”
 “But I won’t be going to school tomorrow,” replied her 17-year-old daughter.
 Her mom has responsibilities, too: She’s a reporter for a local newspaper, she says.
 “I hope the trains run tomorrow morning and I can get to Brooklyn in time.”

 Some other waiting fans say they left before the concert to catch a train.
-“And then we saw he fell out.
+“And then we saw he fell.
 So we missed the end of Harry Styles and we’re disappointed about that.”